MCSManager/MCSManager/SECURITY.md

-# BUG Reporting

-We welcome and greatly appreciate reports of any bugs or issues with MCSManager.
-Prompt action will be taken to address them, and your assistance plays a crucial role in improving MCSM. :-D

-For reporting severe vulnerabilities that should not be publicly disclosed, please Email: support@mcsmanager.com.
+## Security Vulnerability Reporting

+If you discover a security vulnerability in MCSManager and believe it may harm other users, and you are willing to help us fix it but do not wish to disclose the details publicly.

+**Please send detailed information to our email: support@mcsmanager.com.**

+The email subject format should be: `[Security Vulnerability] <Title>`

+Please provide detailed steps to reproduce the security vulnerability, its impact, and we will reply and express our gratitude upon receiving your email.

-We will acknowledge your contribution by adding your name to the code after the bug is resolved.
+We will acknowledge your contribution by adding your name to the `readme.md` and `code`!